fleschutz/my-backups/README.md

 💾 Backup your Data
 --------------------
 1. Connect the next backup disk to the computer and open the top folder **📁my-backups** and then **📁scripts**.
-2. As an example execute the script **📄Backup_my_Home_Folder.bat** to save your home folder.
+2. As an example execute the script **📄Backup_my_Home_Folder.bat** to save your home folder into a newly created folder.
 Afterward, execute any other appropriate script.
 3. Disconnect the backup disk and store it in a safe place.
 4. Repeat all steps at least every week.